Refactor Rails

 end

-This method read each row of the table, over 500 rows, and used the date_of_birth value to calculate the Members age, and then write the value to a new column.
+This method reads each row of the table, over 500 rows, and uses the date_of_birth value to calculate the member's age, and then writes the value to a new column.

 The refactor uses a helper method that can be freely used in the views.
 I created app/helpers/age_helper.rb: